The procedure to be followed by the governors of aided schools in carrying out capital building work when utilising DBE support

 If costs are more than projected on DFCICT /Approval, a new submission must be made.

-When the project is completed, Form DFC/Final must be completed and returned to the DBE office.
+When the project is completed, Form CDBE/FC must be completed and forwarded to the DBE office.

-Form DFC/Approval (which can be downloaded from here) should be submitted to the DBE office with supporting documentation.
-Governors should ensure they have completed section 8 of this form.
+Form DFC/Approval (which can be downloaded from here) should be submitted to the DBE office with supporting documentation, in duplicate (ORIGINAL plus ONE COPY).

 - Projects will not be approved unless submitted by the school’s consultant (and will be subject to the payment of fees) and certified by the governing body.

 - Governors and consultants must ensure there are adequate funds remaining in their DFC allocation.
-Requests to bring forward money from a future year should be made by email to Sandra Jones or in writing to the DBE office.
+Requests to bring forward money from a future year should be made by email to Sandra Jones.

 - When a project is approved to proceed, consultants and headteachers will be notified by email and this will include a project number.